 UK Government levy an excise tax (sin tax) on some goods rated harmful to society.
 This guide lists the current duty rates for two of the most popular - alcohol and tobacco.

-SIN TAX: So-called 'undesirable social activities' are subject to excise duties.
+SIN TAX: So-called 'undesirable social activities' are subject to UK excise duties.
 Smoking and drinking are two of them.

 The government treats the implementation of alcohol and tobacco duties as sumptuary taxes.
-That means the excise duty gets levied to prevent abuse and extravagance.
+That means an excise duty gets levied to prevent abuse and extravagance.

 In fact, if you buy cigarettes, cigars, or loose tobacco, the price includes the different rates of Tobacco Duty.

 Likewise, if you buy beer, cider, spirits, perry, wine, or 'made-wine', the price also includes the different rates of alcohol duties.

-Note: Made-wines are any fermented alcoholic drinks that are not beer, cider, perry, wine, or spirits.
+Note: Made-wines can be any fermented alcoholic drinks that are not beer, cider, perry, wine, or spirits.
 The standard rate of VAT (twenty per cent) is ALSO payable on alcohol and tobacco products.